QUERY GUIDELINES for THE MOUNTAIN ASTROLOGER

 Please read and follow these guidelines closely.
 Although we tend not to judge a book by its cover, we do judge authors by their queries.
 Use this opportunity to give the best and most complete presentation possible.

 Query letters should be one to three pages maximum — and be very specific about the proposed topic, estimated length (in words or characters-plus-spaces, not pages), and charts or illustrations to be included.
 The article outline should include the main points you wish to cover and sample paragraphs from various parts of the article, not just the introduction.
-Please provide biographical information about yourself and your work and interests, as well as how readers may contact you.
+Please provide biographical information about yourself and your work and interests, as well as how readers may contact you; your bio should be 100 words maximum, including contact information.

 TMA does not accept more than one submission at a time, nor do we accept simultaneous submissions (sent to several journals at once).
 We do not usually accept articles that have appeared in the English language within the last five years.
 TMA occasionally reprints journal articles and book excerpts, and writers may query us about this.
 If your proposed article is time sensitive, you should begin the query process at least 8 months before the publication date of the magazine you’d like the article to appear in, although we can sometimes squeeze in a current events article.